I Was Here First

 There were cries of resistance and screeches of suffering and grief for a little while from those very protective myna bird guardians.
 For they knew not why such a thing should occur.
 For, to them the removal of their dead was equivalent to the removal of their living.
 They knew no different.
 And they could only think of one thing: the safety and well-being of their offspring...alive or dead.
 Their grieving went on for many hours, the human growing more impatient and enraged with every wail of that other worldly and ear piercing hail.
 For their wails were like rusty, jagged nails hammered into his brain and piercing his very soul.
 But what the human didn’t know was that an hour of a bird’s grief for a human was like a week of a human’s grief for a human.
 How could he know?

 After a little while, calm did ensue.
-And normality returned to the nest.
+And normality returned to the nest and to his home.
 And the myna parents were able to once again focus on the health and sustenance of their living instead of the isolating persistence of the rotting corpses of the living’s siblings.
 And then what followed was a moment of reverence in the hearts and minds of those two myna bird migrants.

 In that moment in between forgetting their dead and everything being normal again, there was a sliver of their existence where the two mynas shared in a moment of divine revelation.
 To make sense and meaning of that unnatural occurrence by the human man, they saw infinite beauty and wisdom in that act of the other.
 And to their minds it was an act of divine intervention.
 And then the moment was gone.
 But nothing would ever be the same again.